+In 2021, Rebecca was elected as a Fellow to the American College of Governance Counsel.
 In 2008, Rebecca was named a “Rising Star of Corporate Governance” by the Millstein Center for Corporate Governance and Performance at the Yale School of Management.

 Rebecca is dual-qualified in New York and Australia.
 She has practiced corporate law since 2001, in New York, Zurich, Abu Dhabi and Australia.